Belz (Hasidic dynasty): History

-The founder of the dynasty was Rabbi Shalom Rokeach, also known as the Sar Shalom, who was inducted as rabbi of Belz in 1817.
-He personally helped build the city's large and imposing synagogue.
-Dedicated in 1843, the building resembled an ancient fortress, with 3 ft walls, a castellated roof and battlements adorned with gilded gold balls.
-It could seat 5,000 worshippers, and had superb acoustics.
+The founder of the dynasty was Rabbi Shalom Rokeach, also known as the Sar Shalom, who was inducted as rabbi of Belz in 1817 and helped build the city's synagogue.
+Dedicated in 1843, the building resembled an ancient fortress, with 3 ft walls, a castellated roof and battlements adorned with gilded balls, and could seat 5,000 worshippers.
 It stood until the Nazis invaded Belz in late 1939.
-Though the Germans attempted to destroy the synagogue, first by fire, and then by dynamite, they were unsuccessful.
-Finally, they conscripted Jewish men in forced labour to take the building apart, brick by brick.
+The Germans attempted unsuccessfully to destroy the synagogue, by fire and then by dynamite.
+Afterwards they conscripted Jewish men in forced labour to take the building apart brick by brick.

-When Rabbi Shalom died in 1855, his youngest son, Rabbi Yehoshua Rokeach (served 1855–1894), became the next Rebbe.
-Belzer Hasidism grew in size during Rebbe Yehoshua's tenure and the tenure of his son and successor, Rabbi Yissachar Dov Rokeach (served 1894–1926).
+When Shalom died in 1855, his youngest son, Rabbi Yehoshua Rokeach (served 1855–1894), became the next Rebbe.
+His son and successor, Rabbi Yissachar Dov Rokeach was in office 1894–1926.